-4. Conspiracy theories: Ideology of the hard core extremists.
+4. Conspiracy theories: Ideology of the hard core

-Conspiracy theories are a group of wandering stories ideas claiming a plot hidden from people is made by secret powerful elites.
+Conspiracy theories are a group of wandering stories claiming a plot hidden from people is made by secret powerful elites.

 In the conspiracy theory, alleged secret plots by secret elites seek political, economical or or other types of power without legitimacy and to the detriment of everyone else.
 The ones claimed to be affected by such “conspiracies” are often unsuspecting and, therefore defenceless.
 The “conspiracy” can go on because the broad masses are unaware.
+Some of the conspiracy theories are pushed by influencers who have endorsed Trump.

 Although conspiracy theories seem capable of convincing a broader audience, they might even be more important as the ideology of the violent hard core supporters of right wing extremism.
 The alleged plots and the elites behind the plots are claimed to be secret.
 Therefore there are no open sources.
 Conspiracy theories do not meet the standards of reality control and falsifiability as described by Karl Popper, that claims promoted in debate in a democracy should be open to be checked, and potentially be disproven.

 Conspiracy theories lack sources.
 If a story of a conspiracy referred to a real source, it could possibly be telling of a real conspiracy.
-Conspiracy theories provide a closed belief systems because of this lack of sources, because they can not be falsified.
+Conspiracy theories provide a closed belief systems because of this lack of sources, since they can not be falsified.
 Any counter-evidence can in addition be dismissed as part of the cover up.
 This reduces it to a question of wether you believe in it or not.
-Since the narratives also claim to be about alleged amoral conspirators doing dangerous acts, they lay the ideological foundation for violent actions and authoritarianism.

 The Protocols of the Elders of Zion was a conspiracy theory used as a ideological basis for used in ideological training of the SS Scutzstaffel in Nazi Germany.
 Although the Nazi leadership knew it was false, the conspiracy theory was used because they thought it represented “inner truth”